ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/MikroE_BBB_CLICK_Design/Systems_SW_Examples/MIKROE-3349/README.md

 	};
 };
 ```
-#### Step 6: Compiling and installing sc16is740-i2c-overlay.dts using DTC built-in kernel itself
+#### Step 6: Compiling and installing sc16is740-i2c-overlay.dts using DTC built-in kernel tree itself

 Please, compile and install sc16is740-i2c-overlay.dts using built-in DTC compiler in kernel itself: